Emmotes/ic_spoilers/docs/vanrichten.md

 # Basic Information

-Rudolph Van Richten will be a new champion in the Founders' Day event on 1 July 2026.
+Rudolph van Richten will be a new champion in the Founders' Day event on 1 July 2026.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">